amidaware/trmm-docs/docs/faq.md

 to reset Mesh password for user.

 ## Help!
-I've been hacked there are weird agents appearing in my Tactical RMM
+I've been hacked and there are weird agents appearing in my Tactical RMM!

 No, you haven't.